ahmadthedev/wp-bs-navwalker/README.md

 ```

 ### JavaScript
-Add the active also when we click on the icon to the nearest `li`.
+Add the active class to the nearest `li` when we click on the icon.

 ```ruby
 jQuery(document).ready(function($){